-- ♦ Windows NT domain controllers - ♦ Windows 2003, 2008, 2012 Active Directory - ◆ Novell eDirectory 8.7 and 8.8 (LDAP only) - Oracle DSEE 11g, Sun Java 7 and 6.2 (LDAP only)
+- ♦ Windows NT domain controllers - Windows 2008, 2008 R2, 2012, 2012 R2 Active Directory - ◆ Novell eDirectory 8.5.1 or later (LDAP only) - ◆ Oracle DSEE 11g (LDAP only)

 Best practices when using Windows Active Directory

 If you have only one Active Directory domain, or if all of your Active Directory domains share inbound and outbound trust relationships, the best option is to deploy Integrated Windows Authentication.
 However, if you want to control authentication based on User-Agent values, you must use Rule-Based Authentication.